 When employers offer health insurance as a benefit, the employer may pay over 80% of the cost.
-If you’re self-employed, the entire cost of health insurance coverage is yours.
-Fortunately, there are some effective ways to make health insurance more affordable — but there are some important considerations as well.
+If you’re self-employed or a contractor, the entire cost of health insurance coverage is yours.
+Fortunately, there are some effective ways to make health insurance more affordable, but there are some important considerations as well.

 Best Self-Employed Health Insurance:

 - Best for Combining Dental Insurance: Blue Cross Blue Shield